ionic-enterprise/tutorials/docs/portals/training/web/04-capacitor-plugin.md

 Business sponsors of the Expenses web app would like to introduce analytics, with the following requirements:

-1. There should be the ability to log when a user navigates to a new screen.
+1. The ability to log navigation to a new screen shall exist.
-2. There should be the ability to log specified actions taken in the app.
+2. The ability to log specific actions taken in the app shall exist.
-3. Every analytic entry should track the platform the log occurred on.
+3. Every analytic entry shall track the platform the log occurred on.
-4. Analytics should be logged when the web app is accessed through mobile or on the web.
+4. Analytics shall be logged when the web app is accessed through mobile or on the web.

 Based on the requirements, the same actions must be available whether the Expenses web app is presented through a Portal or accessed on a web browser, but the implementation of the actions differ based on platform.

 Authoring a Capacitor plugin is ideal in this case.
-The functionality of a Capacitor plugin is specified by a TypeScript API, which iOS, Android, and web developers write platform-specific implementations adhering to.
+The functionality of a Capacitor plugin is specified by a TypeScript API.
+Android, iOS, and web developers create platform-specific implementations that adhere to the defined API.
 During runtime, a Capacitor plugin dynamically directs calls to the appropriate implementation.

 <Admonition type="info">
 Capacitor plugins perform platform-detection under the hood, making them a good abstraction for processes that require different implementations on different platforms.